Online trading - How to become a successful trader?

 Finally, there are also 'Exotic Pairs' (also known as local pairs) such as the EUR/NOK currency pair, the NZD/SGD currency pair, and the USD/HUF currency pair.
 Of course, these are just a few examples, and there are many, many more available to trade on!
-Other popular financial instruments are Gold CFD, Oil (WTI) CFD, DAX 30 CFD, and share CFDs such as Facebook, Google, and BMW and trading commodities on the online trading commodity market.
+Other popular financial instruments are Gold CFD, Oil (WTI) CFD, DAX 30 CFD, share CFDs such as Facebook, Google, and BMW and trading commodities on the online trading commodity market.

-What to Look for in an Online Trading Platform
+What to Look for in a Trading Platform

 An online trading platform should offer traders a simple way to trade and access the financial markets.
 Traders also need the platform for other tasks too.
 Here is an overview of the tasks traders will need to carry out: